-With the high cost of childcare, as well as the difficulty and challenges of being a working parent, many parents, at some point, go through the thought process of determining whether or not they can afford to be a stay-at-home mom or dad.
+With the high cost of childcare, as well as the difficulty and challenges of being a working parent, many parents wonder whether they can afford to be a stay-at-home mom or dad.

 Depending upon your job, you’ll probably also save money in other areas, including the costs of commuting, dry cleaning, and maintaining a work wardrobe.
 You may also benefit from decreased taxes as you may drop to a lower tax bracket if you are relying on one income rather than two.